nimh-sfim/lab-docs/set_up_laptop.md

 A lot of the work we do is in Python, so it will behoove you to have an updated distribution of Python installed on your laptop and on Biowulf.
 Please see our detailed instructions on [installing Python on Biowulf via miniconda][python_biowulf] for how to do this without making HPC mad at us.
 Please ensure that you follow the instructions on acquiring an Anaconda Professional Token from CIT if you install Python through [miniconda][conda_install] (the same token can be used for your local laptop and Biowulf).
 You also can consider installing Python via [micromamba][mamba_install].

 A big advantage of using conda or mamba is you can set up multiple python environments.
 This is particularly useful if one python program installs a lot of other python packages with specific version numbers that mess up other things you are doing with python.
 We recommend having a general environment for most things you do (i.e. including `numpy, scipy, matplotlib, pandas, and jupyter`), and separate environments for anything that might install a wider range of distinct packages. the [miniconda][conda_install] and [micromamba][mamba_install] installation instructions include information on creating and naming multiple environments.

 ## Set up and download other useful things

+### Mac System Settings

+A few notes to make your Mac laptop run smoothly with NIH accounts:

+- Do **not** add your NIH account to System Preferences-> Internet Accounts.
+We use Outlook for mail and adding the account there will just do things like have everything downloaded in parallel to Mac Mail.
+- Log into an iCloud account - an iCloud account is necessary to download even free software from the App Store and may be necessary for some OS updates.
+If you don't want to have a personal account on a work laptop, you can consider making a new iCloud account specifically for your work laptop.
+Unless you want to pay for storage, you should turn off most sharing except for the Notes app.

 ### Clone GitHub repos